mattkirkland/design-methods/notepad.md

   5.1 Creating a UX Portfolio
   5.2 Selling UX to Clients and Teams
   5.3 Presenting Your Designs & Getting Good Feedback

+### 11/29/21

+A few notes from Thanksgiving weekend driving:

+- Tuesday is a recap of previous week's test-drives, Then a lecture with an assigned reading
+- Thursday is a quiz about the reading, and then talking thru how to practice one of the methods on a pet projects

+Google forms can be quizzes with assigned scoring.
+Quiz is a basic 'did you read this' check, not trying to push for a complex understanding.

+Q: how to make 'did you test drive a method?' checkable automatically?
+Tyranny of low expectations and so on.

+Project categories:
+- book club app (what does a book club need to enrich its IRL meetings? scheduling?
+Progress reports? note-taking? sharing? recomendations?)
+- car detailing app (book a mobile car detailing service.
+Also provide field inspection / checklist / sales / checkout process for field agents)
+- thrift store... what?
+- decarbonization guide / tool (educate and help me decarbonize my life)
+- young person EOL toolkit (GYST basically) Talk to old people and figure out what needs to happen, then make it intelligible for young people.

+You choose: books / clothes / cars / climate / death